sanchitjain002/Multilingual-Toxic-Comment-Classification/README.md

 # Multilingual-Toxic-Comment-Classification

-The accuracy of the model was 86.81 on the test dataset
+The accuracy of the model is 86.81 on the test dataset